Yuh Nung Jan

-Yuh Nung Jan (詹裕農 (Zhān Yùnóng); born January 11, 1947) is a Chinese-American neuroscientist.
+Yuh Nung Jan (詹裕農 (Zhān Yùnóng); born January 11, 1947) is a Taiwanese-American neuroscientist.
 He is the Jack and DeLoris Lange Professor of Molecular Physiology at the University of California, San Francisco, where he works together with his wife Lily Jan as co-PIs of the Jan Lab.

 Biography

-Jan was born in Shanghai, China to a family from Jiangxi.
-His birthday is officially listed as December 20, 1946, but that is according to the Chinese calendar and corresponds to January 11, 1947 of the Western calendar.
+Jan was born in Shanghai, China, to Ten Sun Jen and Li Ju Chen from Jiangxi.
+His birthday is officially listed as December 20, 1946, but that is according to the Chinese calendar and corresponds to January 11, 1947, of the Western calendar.
 In 1949, his family escaped to Xinpu, Hsinchu, Taiwan.
-Although Jan attended a prestigious public school like his future wife Lily Jan his talents in science remained undiscovered until he excelled in a nationwide college entrance exam placing in the top 10 out of 30,000 students.
+Jan attended a prestigious public school and excelled in a nationwide college entrance exam, placing in the top 10 out of 30,000 students.

 Jan would go on to attend National Taiwan University (NTU) for his undergraduate studies where he earned his B.S. in physics in 1968.
 Jan fulfilled his military service as a communication and electronics officer in the Taiwanese Air Force.
-Jan has shared the year of his service he purchased a motorcycle so he could sneak off the base to visit Lily Jan who he had met earlier during a weeklong hiking trip in 1967.
 Lily Jan was a fellow student studying physics at National Taiwan University and would become his future wife.
 At the time, both of the Jans were interested in pursuing advanced studies in theoretical high-energy physics and applied to graduate school abroad.
 They were both accepted to the physics program at Caltech.
 They were the only two students to be accepted from NTU, a major academic achievement given how few foreign students were accepted to the program at the time and especially so from their university.